learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/02_state_and_events /assets/slide.md

 };
 ```

 This is helpful in the case where we need to introduce additional event handling logic.
-We can do so without cluttering our JSX.
+We can do so without cluttering our JSX. {.fragment}

 ---